 Your entry fee covers:

-- Fully qualified, professional Mountain Leaders supporting the event and your safety.
+- Fully qualified, professional Mountain Leaders supervising the event.

-- A goodie bag at the end including an event t-shirt.
+- A goodie bag at the end of the event.

-- On 25-100km routes, drinks and snacks from our friendly volunteer checkpoints on the way round.
+- Water stations, Drinks and snacks from our friendly checkpoints every 2-3 hours on average.

 - A scenic and challenging route, and all pre-event planning.